U.S. Stocks Poised for Weekly Decline

 "Given the great run we've had, seems like some sort of pullback wouldn't be surprising," said Michael Baele, managing director of investments at U.S. Bank Private Wealth Management.

-The CBOE Volatility Index -- a measure of investors' expectations for swings in the S&P 500 over the next 30 days -- surged 44% Thursday, to 16.04 -- its highest level since U.S. Election Day.
-It slipped a bit Friday, but was still on track to end the week up more than 50%.
+The CBOE Volatility Index -- a measure of investors' expectations for swings in the S&P 500 over the next 30 days -- surged Thursday to its highest level since U.S. Election Day.
+It slipped Friday but was still on track to end the week up around 50%.

+Investors said the week's swings were as much a result of earnings as geopolitics.

+Large retailers Macy's and Kohl's tumbled on Thursday after they reported another quarter of shrinking sales.
+Shares of fellow department store J.C.
+Penney dropped 15% Friday after the company's second-quarter loss exceeded expectations.

+Shares of Snapchat parent Snap fell 12% after it reported earnings late Thursday that missed analyst forecasts.

-The selling in the U.S. extended to global markets Friday.
-The Stoxx Europe 600 fell 1%, while benchmarks in Hong Kong and South Korea -- which had been one of the best performers of 2017 -- closed down 2% and 1.7% respectively, Friday, putting the week's drop at 2.5% and 3.2%.
+Thursday's selling in the U.S. extended to global markets Friday.
+The Stoxx Europe 600 fell 1%.
+Hong Kong's Hang Seng shed 2% Friday and lost 2.5% for the week -- its biggest weekly decline of the year.
+South Korea's Kospi declined 1.7% Friday, putting its weekly drop at 3.2% -- its largest since June 2016.

 Korea's Samsung Electronics fell 2.8% Friday.
-China's Tencent Holdings, whose surge in 2017 was key to the Hang Seng's gains, fell 4.9% Friday.
+China's Tencent Holdings, whose surge in 2017 has been key to the Hang Seng's gains, fell 4.9% Friday.

 Write to Corrie Driebusch at corrie.driebusch@wsj.com